jchen706/freebsdsdcard/README.md

 Expect the source file to be change every day, so I forked it on the 4/17 for the 4/16 released image.
 The forked FreeBSD link is here: https://github.com/jchen706/freebsd

-I also put the QEMU files in the Qemu Folder.
-Inside the qemu folder includes the compress 32G image that has Rust and FreeBSD source code downloaded.
+I also put the QEMU files in the Qemu Folder except the image which is too big to push.
+Inside the qemu folder includes build script to run the image.

 The QEMU image can be used by "unxz FreeBSD....img".